March 26, 2019

 With the same interest in mind, for a number of years Korb was also involved in publishing books, while in 2005, without any education at an art school, he started to focus on the creation of visual art.

-There also is a relation with his job as landscaper in so far the way he arranges his assemblages corresponds to the way he designs a garden with lines, colors and forms.
+There also is a relation with his job as landscaper in so far that the way he arranges his assemblages corresponds to the way he designs a garden with lines, colors and forms.

 Creating an art environment